-cyclosporine microemulsion solution - oral, Neoral (cont.)
+cyclosporine microemulsion solution - oral, Gengraf, Neoral (cont.)

 PRECAUTIONS: Before taking cyclosporine, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
-This medication should not be used if you have certain medical conditions.
-Before using this medicine, consult your doctor or pharmacist if you have: history of chickenpox/shingles, uncontrolled high blood pressure, cancer, skin lesions of unknown cause, current use of radiation therapy (including phototherapy with PUVA or UVB), kidney problems (for arthritis or psoriasis patients only).Before using this medication, tell your doctor or pharmacist your medical history, especially of: kidney disease, liver disease, any recent/current infections, seizures, untreated mineral imbalance (e.g., low magnesium or high potassium), blood disorders, diabetes, a certain gut problem (malabsorption), high blood fats (cholesterol or triglycerides).This drug may make you dizzy.
+This product may contain inactive ingredients (such as propylene glycol), which can cause allergic reactions or other problems.
+Talk to your pharmacist for more details.This medication should not be used if you have certain medical conditions.
+Before using this medicine, consult your doctor or pharmacist if you have: history of chicken pox/shingles, uncontrolled high blood pressure, cancer, skin lesions of unknown cause, current use of radiation therapy (including phototherapy with PUVA or UVB), kidney problems (for arthritis or psoriasis patients only).Before using this medication, tell your doctor or pharmacist your medical history, especially of: kidney disease, liver disease, any recent/current infections, seizures, untreated mineral imbalance (e.g., low magnesium or high potassium), blood disorders, diabetes, a certain gut problem (malabsorption), high blood fats (cholesterol or triglycerides).This drug may make you dizzy.
 Do not drive, use machinery, or do any activity that requires alertness until you are sure you can perform such activities safely.
 Limit alcoholic beverages.This drug may reduce the magnesium levels in your blood.
 Ask your doctor about adding magnesium to your diet.
-Your doctor may prescribe a magnesium supplement.Do not have immunizations/vaccinations without the consent of your doctor, and avoid contact with people who have recently received oral polio vaccine or nasal flu vaccine.Avoid contact with people who have the flu or other contagious illness.This drug may increase your risk for developing skin cancer.
+Your doctor may prescribe a magnesium supplement.Cyclosporine can make you more likely to get infections or may worsen any current infections.
+Therefore, wash your hands well to prevent the spread of infection.
+Avoid contact with people who have infections that may spread to others (such as chickenpox, measles, flu).
+Consult your doctor if you have been exposed to an infection or for more details.Do not have immunizations/vaccinations without the consent of your doctor.
+Avoid contact with people who have recently received live vaccines (such as flu vaccine inhaled through the nose).This drug may increase your risk for developing skin cancer.
 Avoid prolonged sun exposure, tanning booths and sunlamps.
 Use a sunscreen and wear protective clothing when outdoors.This medication may cause swelling and growth of the gums (gingival hyperplasia).
 Brush your teeth and floss daily to minimize this problem.
-See your dentist regularly.The elderly may be at greater risk for the effects on blood pressure and kidneys while using this drug.This medication should be used only when clearly needed during pregnancy.
+See your dentist regularly.This medication may contain alcohol.
+Caution is advised if you have liver disease, alcohol dependence, seizures, or any other condition that require you to limit/avoid alcohol in your diet.
+Caution is also advised if you are pregnant or breast-feeding.
+Carefully watch children while they use this medication.
+Ask your doctor or pharmacist about using this product safely.Before having surgery, tell your doctor or dentist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).The elderly may be at greater risk for the effects on blood pressure and kidneys while using this drug.This medication should be used only when clearly needed during pregnancy.
 Cyclosporine used during pregnancy has resulted in newborns with problems such as low birth weight and being born too early (premature).
 Other more serious problems have also been reported, including death of the unborn baby.
 Discuss the risks and benefits with your doctor.This medication passes into breast milk.
-Therefore, breast-feeding is not recommended while using this drug.
+Because of the possible risk to the infant, breast-feeding while using this drug is not recommended.
 Consult your doctor before breast-feeding.

 Back to Medications Index